 I discovered early that leadership is a team sport.
 Think 'confident humility'.
 The authors of this term called it the 'Untold Secret of Great Leaders' and they are correct.
 From my point of view, the balance between confidence and humility is achieved by putting people first.

 The road to success starts with a few simple steps.
 Be a change advocate, have an insatiable appetite for new ideas, embrace new technologies, turn your dream in goals with deadlines, and always put people first.
-Enjoy the ride towards the bright future that lies just beyond the mountains on the horizon.
+Chase that horizon of worldwide possibilities to shape the life you always imagined and always be thankful for each milestone reached.